development

 - Separation of Responsibilities in Spring-Based Systems: What Kotlin Makes Explicit

-Examines how Kotlin’s type system and language semantics sharpen responsibility boundaries in Spring-style architectures without replacing architectural discipline.
+How Kotlin's type system sharpens responsibility boundaries in Spring-style architectures without replacing architectural discipline.

 - Podcast episode